violetxs16/LLM-Startup-Network/README.md

 A network simulation project implementing routing and firewall functionality for a Large Language Model (LLM) startup company.
 This project creates a multi-floor corporate network topology with specific security policies using Mininet for network emulation and POX controller for Software-Defined Networking (SDN).
 The implementation includes sophisticated traffic filtering between departments, trusted/untrusted external hosts, and critical server infrastructure.

-Initially developed as a computer networks course final project to demonstrate practical SDN concepts and network security implementation.

 ## **Getting Started**

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
 The project requires a virtual machine environment with Mininet and POX controller pre-installed for proper network simulation.